naushinalam1105/FUTURE_FS_03/README.md

 ## 🎯 Project Pitch

-More than just a website, this project is a complete digital solution for a local restaurant.
-From showcasing dishes with detailed descriptions and pricing to highlighting trending menu items and providing an interactive location map, every feature is designed to enhance customer experience.
+This project is more than just a restaurant website—it is a complete digital solution designed to enhance customer engagement and business visibility.
+It enables customers to conveniently explore the menu, view dish descriptions and prices, discover trending items, and locate the restaurant through an integrated interactive map.

-By combining functionality, aesthetics, and accessibility, the website helps attract new customers, improve engagement, and support long-term business growth.
+By combining functionality, aesthetics, and accessibility, the website creates a seamless user experience while strengthening the restaurant’s online presence.
+It helps build credibility, attract potential customers, and provide round-the-clock access to essential information, ultimately supporting long-term growth and brand recognition.